 - Maintain a good academic and disciplinary record

-- Be accepted to Manhattan College before Feb.
+- Be accepted to Manhattan College by Feb.
 15

 - Send a letter of recommendation from a member of the administration, faculty or staff of their Lasallian institution who can speak of their commitment to service